cloudfoundry/cf-mysql-release/docs/cluster-config.md

 We allow blobs up to 256MB.
 This size is unlikely to limit a user's query, but is also manageable for our InnoDB log file size.

+### Innodb Buffer Pool Size

+The Buffer Pool Size can be configured as a percent of the total memory using the `cf_mysql.mysql.innodb_buffer_pool_size_percent` property.
+It can be configured as an absolute number of bytes by using the `cf_mysql.mysql.innodb_buffer_pool_size` property.
+If both properties are specified, `cf_mysql.mysql.innodb_buffer_pool_size` is used.

+If deploying to bosh lite, `cf_mysql.mysql.innodb_buffer_pool_size` should be used as the percentage calculation will be based on the total bosh lite VM size and could cause the 3 nodes to consume more memory than expected.

 ### Innodb File Per Table

 Innodb allows using either a single file to represent all data, or a separate